Integrated accounting software: Key features and top solutions

 Expense and vendor purchasing management

-Procurement is central to a company's supply chain, and reducing vendor-related costs will boost gross margins.
-Thanks to the rise of SaaS apps, expense management is closely tied to vendor-related costs in modern companies.
+Procurement is central to a company's supply chain, and reducing vendor-related costs boosts gross margins.
+Thanks to the rise of SaaS apps, expense management is closely tied to vendor-related costs.

-Integrated accounting software records these spends in appropriate journal entries, simplifying spending classification and general ledger (GL) transfers.
+Integrated accounting software records this spend in appropriate journal entries, simplifying spending classification and general ledger (GL) transfers.

-Accountants rely on their general ledgers (GL) to prepare statements and reconcile cash flows.
+Accountants rely on their GL to prepare statements and reconcile cash flows.
 As a company grows, preparing a GL becomes challenging.
 Multiple systems can create data silos that will lead to incorrect financial reporting.

 Cash reconciliation

-All growing companies rely on accrual-based accounting, where cash and expenses are recorded before they occur physically.
-As a result, reconciling journal entries to cash positions is essential.
+All growing companies rely on accrual-based accounting, recording cash and expenses before they occur physically.
+As a result, it’s important to reconcile journal entries to cash positions.

-Integrated accounting software streamlines this task by presenting all financial data on a single platform.
+Integrated accounting software eases this task by presenting all financial data on a single platform.
 Accounting teams do not waste time searching disparate systems for data.
 Some integrated systems even automate reconciliation tasks.

-For instance, some expense management modules match receipts to bank statements, resulting in speedy expense reimbursement and monthly close processes.
+For instance, some expense management modules match receipts to bank statements, resulting in speedy expense reimbursement and month-end close processes.

 Bookkeeping

 Bookkeeping and accounting are closely related.
-As volumes rise, entering transactions into the right accounts under the double-entry bookkeeping system is challenging.
+As volumes rise, entering transactions into the right accounts under the double-entry bookkeeping system can be challenging.

-Integrated software systems simplify this task by automatically pulling financial information like expense and revenue data into the correct accounts and creating offsetting journal entries.
-Thus, bookkeeping becomes simple, and accounting statement preparation times reduce.
+Integrated software systems simplify this task by automatically pulling financial information such as expense and revenue data into the correct accounts and creating offsetting journal entries.
+Thus, bookkeeping becomes simple, and accounting statement preparation times drop.

 Inventory management